sbutalia/simlabs-context-doc-embeds/README.md

 ## Overview

 I love learning, and with the rapid advancements in AI, there's always something new to explore every day.
-Today was one of those "aha" moments for me, so I decided to create a quick app visualization using ChatGPT.
+Today was one of those "aha" moments for me, so I decided to create a quick app visualization using OpenAI o1.
 In just a few minutes, I was able to grasp the concept and bring it to life.

 The inspiration behind this project came from the research paper ["Contextual Document Embeddings"](https://arxiv.org/abs/2410.02525) by John X. Morris and Alexander M. Rush.